axingjia/jacoco-testing/README.md

 8. When testing, it also means testing some software that you don't have access, meaning it's a blackbox testing.
 In this case, you need to test the software in a manual blackbox way
 9. don't forget to commit after you get a workable version
 10. After a day, look back on the comment out code and see maybe some are actually necessary
+11. Notice every inconsistency.
+Let at your local it is passing your version, but when it's on the server, it doesn't pass.
+It could mean you have hit the gold

 # About being flexible